 The picture is a little blurry but I think you see what I mean.

-I really thought this loaf would come out looking like a bronze caramel goddess.
-But maybe it’s a good thing because you might not be able to see the poppy seeds if it was dark.
-It’s lovely nonetheless.
+I really thought this loaf would come out looking darker.
+But instead, it looks like a bronze caramel goddess, so I’m not mad.
+It’s a good thing too because the poppy seeds wouldn’t stand out as much if it was dark.